yamatokataoka/xroad-drive/xroad-drive-api/docker/README.md

 None

 # What is xroad-drive-api?
-Provides api endpoints for share files between organizations over X-Road.
+Provides api endpoints to manage and share files over X-Road.

 about [X-Road Data Exchange Layer](https://github.com/nordic-institute/X-Road)